Investing in Real Estate in London Ontario & Valuating Income Properties

 Cap Rates- The Most Misunderstood of All

-Why is there such emphasis on CR?
-Because it allows you to financially compare two widely differing rental properties.
+Why is there such emphasis on C.R.?
+Because it allows you to compare two widely differing rental properties financially.
 A poorly managed nine-plex could be less profitable than a well-managed six-plex.

-CR expresses the relationship between a property’s current year’s net income and the property’s value.
-It helps but doesn’t completely determine the value of an investment property and its potential return on and of investment.
+C.R. expresses the relationship between a property’s current year’s net income and the property’s value.
+It helps but doesn’t ultimately determine the value of an investment property and its potential return on and of investment.

-CR is calculated by subtracting all operational expenses (excluding financing and capital expenses), plus vacancy and bad debt from the property’s total income and dividing the result – called net operating income (NOI) – by the current value or sale price of a property.
+Cap Rate is calculated by subtracting all operational expenses (excluding financing and capital expenses), plus vacancy and bad debt from the property’s total income and dividing the result – called net operating income (N.O.I.) – by the current value or sale price of a property.
 It’s expressed as a percentage.
-There’s a mathematical inverse relationship between property value and CR: the higher the CR, the lower the property value and vice versa.
-Buyers want a high CR.
-Sellers want to offer a low CR.
-The buyer’s higher rate of return is reflected by the seller’s lower sale price.
+There’s a mathematical inverse relationship between property value and C.R.: the higher the C.R., the lower the property value and vice versa.
+Buyers want a high C.R.
+Sellers to wish to offer a low C.R. the seller’s lower sale price reflects the buyer’s higher rate of return.

-Listings may cite CR but often exclude or include expenses that a lender doesn’t care about or that are not actually an operating expense.
-The most common “missing” expenses are repairs and maintenance, property management and vacancy and bad debt.
-Excluding these expenses make a CR look much better than it is.
+Listings may cite C.R. but often exclude or include expenses that a lender doesn’t care about or that are not an operating expense.
+The most common “missing” fees are repairs and maintenance, property management and vacancy and bad debt.
+Excluding these expenses make a C.R. look much better than it is.
 Because of that, lenders add in missing expense approximations, which then drive property value down.
-This, in turn, reduces the mortgage amount and the deal “fails because of financing”.
+This, in turn, reduces the mortgage amount, and the deal “fails because of financing.”

 However, the listing didn’t include vacancy/bad debt (typically two to four percent), repairs/maintenance (typically $750 to $800/unit) and property management (average five percent).
 The property’s expenses are actually $45,000, generating $55,000 NOI, divided by five per cent CR = $1,100,000.
 Therefore, the lender’s $10,000 in added expenses reduced the property’s value by $200,000.
 Seventy-five per cent LTV = $825,000 mortgage, which is $150,000 less than you expected.
 Unless you can come up with that difference, the deal fails.

-CR can provide solid insights into a property’s financial performance, but because CR is based on NOI, it doesn’t factor in financing and closing costs so it won’t tell you how much profit (cash flow) you’ll make.
-It doesn’t consider a property’s state of repair, so you may have to invest extra money into major capital expenses such as windows or a boiler.
+C.R. can provide reliable insights into a property’s financial performance, but because C.R. is based on N.O.I., it doesn’t factor in financing and closing costs, so it won’t tell you how much profit (cash flow) you’ll make.
+It doesn’t consider a property’s state of repair, so you may have to invest extra money into significant capital expenses such as windows or a boiler.
 It doesn’t project appreciation or geographic growth potential or considers local crime rate and types; tenant demographics; the quality, construction, size and age of a property; or the property’s proximity to amenities.
-CR doesn’t forecast increases in operating and financing costs, possible right-of-way issues or environmental concerns.
+C.R. doesn’t forecast increases in operating and financing costs, possible right-of-way issues or environmental concerns.

-A seller might purposely offer a higher CR if the property is “stigmatized” and requires a buyer who doesn’t care about the stigmatism, or it may be “distressed”, requiring a notable influx of cash to fix the problem.
+A seller might purposely offer a higher C.R. if the property is “stigmatized” and requires a buyer who doesn’t care about the stigmatism, or it may be “distressed,” expecting a notable influx of cash to fix the problem.

 How Much Is A Property Worth?

 You would be amazed at the number of investors who do not know how to determine the value of real estate.
-As an investor, it is crucial that you are able to determine the value for yourself and not leave it up to someone else.
+As an investor, you must be able to determine the value for yourself and not leave it up to someone else.